Aayushkumr/healthtrack_medblocks/README.md

                     # or yarn build
 ```

-The production build will be output to the `dist/` directory.
+The production build will be located in the `dist/` directory.

 ---

 ## Database Schema

-HealthTrack uses a simple yet comprehensive schema:
+HealthTrack uses a straightforward but comprehensive schema:

 ```sql
 CREATE TABLE patients (